Origin of Fair is Foul, Foul is Fair

-This phrase pervades throughout Shakespeare’s entire play, Macbeth, reminding the audience they need to look into deeper in order to understand the thoughts and actions of the characters.
-Though it first appears in the beginning in the twelfth line of Act I, Scene I, uttered by witches as “Fair is foul, foul is fair”; however, it lasts throughout the story with recurring themes of evil doing and deception in the name of equivocation, ambition and good.
-The meaning of this line is that though events, things and people may seem good or bad; however, after careful examination, they turn out to be opposite.
+This phrase pervades Shakespeare’s entire play, Macbeth, reminding the audience they need to look deeper in order to understand the thoughts and actions of the characters.
+Though it first appears in the beginning in the twelfth line of Act I, Scene I, uttered by witches as “Fair is foul, foul is fair,” it lasts throughout the story with recurring themes of evil doing, and deception in the name of equivocation, ambition, and good.
+The meaning of this line is that though events, things, and people may seem good or bad; after careful examination, they turn out to be the opposite.

 The meaning of this motif is quite obvious in the very first act.
-Simply it means that appearances are often deceptive, and that things are different from what they appear to be.
+Simply, it means that appearances are often deceptive, and that things are different from what they appear to be.
 This line also points towards the play’s concern with the inconsistency between appearance and reality.
-Though it is a knotty and difficult idea, nevertheless it suggests that in this world, you can never be sure whether it is a mirage, an apparition or a dagger– means a place where you would not be able to trust anyone.
+Though it is a knotty and difficult idea, nevertheless it suggests that in this world, you can never be sure whether it is a mirage, an apparition, or a dagger.

-This phrase is very tricky, which we find in literature, media, political speeches and everyday life.
+This phrase is very tricky, which we find in literature, media, political speeches, and everyday life.
 Many people use it as a paradox to criticize one’s double standards and dual personalities that have contradicted in appearance and reality.
-We can often see its best usage against public servants and politicians who present their dual personalities in front of public.
-It is also uttered by cynics when they are not sure of the conundrum prevailing in the politics.
+We can often see its best usage against public servants and politicians who present their dual personalities in front of the public.
+It is also uttered by cynics when faced with the conundrums prevailing in politics.

 “Fair is foul and fouls is fair: Hover through the fog and filthy air.”

-Later, Macbeth also uses it as “So fair and foul a day I have not seen.”
-The day is fair because he wins the war and foul due to loss of so many lives and stormy weather.
+Later, Macbeth also uses it as, “So fair and foul a day I have not seen.”
+The day is fair because he wins the war, and foul due to the loss of so many lives and stormy weather.

-- Paradox: The phrase employs, as it foreshadows the deception of Macbeth that prophecies of witches would lead him to greatness, but they would destroy him instead.
+- Paradox: The phrase employs a paradox, as it foreshadows the deception of Macbeth, in that the prophecies of witches might lead him to greatness, but they would destroy him instead.

-- Symbolism: The witches are symbolic of foul but give fair advice and Macbeth outwardly appears to be a hero, but inwardly he is a dastard and plotter.
+- Symbolism: The witches are symbolic of foul, but give fair advice, and Macbeth outwardly appears to be a hero, but inwardly he is a coward and a plotter.

 - Consonance: It is a very good use of consonance “f”, as fair, foul, foul, fair shows mastery of the playwright.